 You’re already using telecommunications software every day.
 Facebook Messenger, Skype, WhatsApp - these all fall under the umbrella of telecommunications.
 That being said, none of them are effective at managing larger teams.

-Your telecommunications software will underpin your ability to communicate and organize effectively, which will, in turn, go a long way towards solving other problems that you might face when managing remote employees.
+Your telecommunications software will underpin your ability to communicate and organize effectively.
+This will, in turn, go a long way towards solving other problems that you might face when managing remote employees.

 Conference calls are the remote manager’s best tool for effective communication.